 How you mount your loudspeakers will be determined a lot by the shape of your church building.
 Extended wall brackets are perhaps the easiest way to install speakers, and will usually come with a way of adjusting their vertical and horizontal tilt, which is very important.
 You can also hang on wires from the ceiling, but from a safety point of view, you might need to call in a professional to put these in for you.
 You don’t want a 1000W speaker falling on someone’s head!
 And of course the other potion is using speaker stands, but if you are in your own building, I would recommend going for a more permanent solution such as brackets.

 If you need the system to be portable then loudspeaker stands are probably the way to go.
 Some loudspeakers come with an offset hole to place onto a speaker stand or bracket, this is a great option if you are using speaker stands as you normally wouldn’t be able to tilt the loudspeakers down.
 Just remember if you are using the offset with brackets, you should set the bracket initially to 0 degrees in the vertical.
 If you aren’t using the offset hole on the speaker, you may want to set the bracket offset in the vertical to between 5-10 degree depending on the situation.
-See my other post where I talk about speaker placement in more detail – What is the best position for loudspeakers in a church?
+Click here to read my other post where I talk about speaker placement in more detail.

 Speaker cables need to carry the signal a long distance, so I would advise getting the best quality cables you can afford.
 Don’t scrimp on this, because if a cable develops a fault, it can often be a big job to remove and replace.
 Also buy cables with quality connectors.
 There’s so much garbage out there you might be able to get cheap, but please don’t be tempted.
 Always go for quality when it comes to cables.